kjolley/BIGSdb_documentation/curator_guide.rst

 Upload options
 ==============
-On the upload form, you can select to filter out short sequences from your contig list.
+On the upload form, you can select to filter out short sequences or those containing only homopolymeric repeats (which can be artefactually produced by some assembler software versions) from your contig list.

 If your database has experiments defined (experiments are used for grouping sequences and can be used to filter the sequences used in